Pantheon quarter

 The photos below show other aspects of the interior of the Panthron.

 The top photo shows Raphael's tomb.
-His full Italian name is Raffaello Sanzio da Urbino.
+His full Italian name was Raffaello Sanzio da Urbino.

-The right photo shows instead the tomb of King Victor Emmanuel II (Re Vittorio Emanuele II), the monarch who reunited Italy in 1861 AD, after nearly 1,500 years of separation of Italy into a number of smaller states.
-He is thus defined "Padre della Patria" (Father of the Fatherland).
+The right photo shows instead the tomb of King Victor Emmanuel II (Re Vittorio Emanuele II), the monarch who reunited Italy in 1861 AD with a number of wars of annexations, after nearly 1,500 years of separation of Italy into a number of smaller states.
+He was thus defined "Padre della Patria" (Father of the Fatherland).
 He was also dubbed the "Re Soldato", or Soldier King.

 Around the Pantheon you find imposing, elegant, and important monuments.

-Near the Pantheon in particular you find sumptuous palaces, with important institutional function, and also noteworthy monuments.
+Near the Pantheon in particular you find sumptuous palaces, with important institutional functions, and also noteworthy monuments.

-Palazzo Montecitorio (right photo) is an elegant and awesome 17th century palace, which hosts the Italian Parliament.
+Palazzo Montecitorio (right photo) is an elegant and awesome 17th century palace, seat of the Italian Parliament.
 In front you can see one of the obelisks of ancient Rome.

 As you walk toward the Spanish Steps, immediately after you step in a large, most scenic square, Piazza Colonna.